mvp-express/the-framework/docs/myra-schema-design.md

-This document outlines the structure and purpose of the `.mvpe.yaml` schema file used in MVP.Express to define RPC services, methods, and binary message schemas — inspired by Protocol Buffers and gRPC, but designed to work directly with SBE (Simple Binary Encoding).
+This document outlines the structure and purpose of the `.mvpe.yaml` schema file used in MVP.Express to define RPC services, methods, and binary message schemas — inspired by Protocol Buffers and gRPC, but designed to work directly with MYRA (Memory Yield, Rapid Access) codec.

 ---